iTwin/itwinjs-core/docs/learning/backend/AccessingIModels.md

 `@bentley/imodeljs-native` implements the authentication and access enforcement expressed by iModel owners for (non-Snapshot) iModels.
 User authentication and access rights are a service of Bentley Systems, as a part of if its iTwin Services offerings.
 Bentley may also license third parties to supply similar services. **This is Bentley Systems' commercial motivation for creating iTwin.js**.
 Any attempt to circumvent or disrupt this checking is a violation of the [license agreement](https://github.com/imodeljs/imodeljs/blob/master/core/backend/src/imodeljs-native-LICENSE.md).

 > Note that only the imodeljs-backend module has a dependency on imodeljs-native.
-Frontend applications do not require a right-to-run (the iTwin.js libraries are MIT Licensed), though they always connect to a backend that does.
+Frontend applications do not require a right-to-run (the iTwin.js libraries are MIT Licensed), though they may connect to a backend that does.